DynamiteAI/dynamite-nsm/docs/index.md

 DynamiteNSM is a lightweight, versatile network security monitor designed to make securing your network environment simple and intuitive.

 It has two main components: `agent` and `monitor`.
-Dynamite agents can easily be deployed to monitor a dedicated network segments while the monitor provides a powerful query interface and in-depth analytics.
+Dynamite agents can easily be deployed to monitor dedicated network segments while the monitor provides a powerful query interface and in-depth analytics.

 <center>